noobProgrammer44/We_Grow/README.md

 6. Analytics Dashboard: Provide a comprehensive analytics dashboard that presents all relevant information in one place, allowing YouTubers to quickly assess the performance of their channel and individual videos.
-Deliverables:
-1. demonstrating its core features and functionality.
-The prototype should be able to analyze videos, provide recommendations, and generate insights based on data analysis.
-2. User Guide: The third deliverable would be a user guide that outlines how to use the tool effectively, including how to upload videos, analyze results, and interpret recommendations.
-The guide should also provide best practices for video optimization and insights on how to leverage the tool to improve video performance